jbowdre/virtuallypotato/content/posts/2021/free-serverless-url-shortener-google-cloud-run/index.md

 The Github instructions were pretty straight-forward but I did have to fumble through a few additional steps to get everything up and running.
 Here we go:

 ### Shortcut mapping
 Since the setup uses a simple Google Sheets document to map the shortcuts to the original long-form URLs, I started by going to [https://sheets.new](https://sheets.new) to create a new Sheet.
-I then just copied in the shorcuts and URLs I was already using in short.io.
+I then just copied in the shortcuts and URLs I was already using in short.io.
 By the way, I learned on a previous attempt that this solution only works with lowercase shortcuts so I made sure to convert my `MixedCase` ones as I went.
 ![Creating a new sheet](20210820_sheet.png)

 I then made a note of the Sheet ID from the URL; that's the bit that looks like `1SMeoyesCaGHRlYdGj9VyqD-qhXtab1jrcgHZ0irvNDs`.
 That will be needed later on.